Kissing banned: July 16, 1439

 By the 15th century, however, there was some suspicion that humans might spread the plague through their saliva.
-So, when another outbreak started in the summer of 1439, Parliament petitioned King Henry VI to end the ceremony of knights kissing the king on the mouth when they did him a service.
-As a precaution, the king took this a step farther by banning all kissing, with the hope that “small specks” of plague ccould be kept from spreading.
+So when another outbreak starts in the summer of 1439, Parliament petitions King Henry VI to end the ceremony of knights kissing the king on the mouth when they do him a service.
+As a precaution, the king takes this a step further by banning all kissing with the hope that “small specks” of plague can be kept from spreading.

 It also was not the first time a ruler tried to stop people from kissing for health reasons—the Roman emperor Tiberius outlawed kissing in public ceremonies in an attempt to stop the spread of herpes.
 Nor would it be the last.
 In 1562, officials in Naples, Italy banned kissing in public with the hope that it would stop another outbreak of the plague.
 Those caught kissing could be sentenced to death.

-As recently as a few years ago. dozens of couples at a train station in Ankara, Turkey staged a kiss-in to protest a crackdown on kissing on subway cars.
+As recently as last year, dozens of couples at a train station in Ankara, Turkey staged a kiss-in to protest a crackdown on kissing on subway cars.

-BTW: The average person will spend an estimated 20,160 minutes—or about two weeks–kissing in their lifetime.
+BTW: The average person will spend an estimated 20,160 minutes—about two weeks--kissing in their lifetime.
 You burn 26 calories in a one-minute kiss.